llnl/RAJAPerf/docs/sphinx/user_guide/build.rst

 Building with MPI
 -----------------

-In :ref:`run_mpi-label`, we not that the Suite can be built with MPI enabled and described why this is useful.
+In :ref:`run_mpi-label`, we note that the Suite can be built with MPI enabled and described why this is useful.
 Some configuration scripts we provide will configure a build with MPI support enabled.
 For example::